-Due dates for assignments will be clearly posted in the classroom and on Teams, as well as stated in class.
+Due dates for assignments will be clearly posted.
 Be sure to check Microsoft Teams regularly to stay informed about upcoming deadlines and class activities.
 Late submissions will not be accepted unless we discuss it beforehand.
 If you miss a deadline, you'll need to talk to me so I can reopen online assignments for you to submit.
+Remember, 80% of your course work must be completed in front of a teacher, with only 20% of your course work being allowed to be completed outside of school.